findy-network/findy-network.github.io/content/en/blog/fsm/index.md

 linkTitle: "Chatbot Language"
-description: "I implemented a new [FSM](https://en.wikipedia.org/wiki/Finite-state_machine) language for our SSI chatbots a couble of years ago.
+description: "I implemented a new [FSM](https://en.wikipedia.org/wiki/Finite-state_machine) language for our SSI chatbots a few years ago.
 It started as an experiment, a technology spike, but ended as a new feature to our SSI agency.
-Since then, we have had capability to build multi-tenant agent applications without coding, which is huge if you compare to other DID agents.
-Maybe in the future, we'll able to offer these tools to the end-users as well."
+Since then, we have been able to build multi-tenant agent applications without coding, which is huge compared to other DID agents.
+Maybe in the future, we'll also offer these tools to the end-users."
 author: Harri Lainio
 resources:
 - src: "**.{png,jpg}**"
   title: "Image #:counter"
 ---

 In this blog post, I'll explain the syntax of our chatbot language.
-There'll be a second post where we'll make a deep dive into the implementation details.
-Good news is that the language itself is simple and we already offer some development tools like UML rendering.
-Our ultimate goal is to find proper model checker and theorem proofer for the correctness of the chatbot applications.
+The good news is that the language is simple, and we already offer some development tools like UML rendering.
+There'll be a second post where we'll dive deeply into the implementation details.
+Our ultimate goal is to find a proper model checker and theorem proofer for the correctness of the chatbot applications.

-Our team got an idea of chatbots quite early after we've started to play with verifiable credentials and SSI.
+Our team got the idea of chatbots quite early after we started to play with verifiable credentials and SSI.

-I think that chatbots and zero UI is some sort of a lost opportunity for SSI/DID.
-The backbone of the DID network is its peer to peer communication protocol.
-Even, that the client/server API model is very convenient to use and understand, [DIDComm](https://identity.foundation/didcomm-messaging/spec/) based apps need something different -- more conversational.
+I think that chatbots and zero UI are some sorts of a lost opportunity for SSI/DID.
+The backbone of the DID network is its peer-to-peer communication protocol.
+Even though the client/server API model is very convenient to use and understand, [DIDComm](https://identity.foundation/didcomm-messaging/spec/) based apps need something different -- more conversational.
 What would be more conversational than chatting?

-Anyhow, we have been positively surprised how far you can get without NLP but just a strict state machine guided conversation where each party is able to proof facts about them selves when needed.
-And of course, you can build perfect hybrid where you fix structural parts of the discussion with the FSM and leave unstructured parts for the NLP engine.
+Anyhow, we have been positively surprised by how far you can get without NLP but just a strict state machine-guided conversation where each party can proof facts about themselves when needed.
+And, of course, you can build perfect hybrid, where you fix structural parts of the discussion with the FSM and leave unstructured details for the NLP engine.

 ## Hello World

 The chatbot state machines are written in YAML (JSON accepted).
-Currently, a YAML file includes one state machine at the time.
+Currently, a YAML file includes one state machine at a time.

 As all programming books and manuals start with the hello world app, we do the same.